12 min read

 For developers, Optimizely also offers an academy and a Slack community to offboard support.
 It’s one of the premium solutions out there on the market, but it might not be worth it for small and medium publishers, generating less revenue than a multinational e-commerce company.

-Javascript injected code on the page, WYSIWYG (“what you see is what you get”) editor, along with Apps, chatbots, APIs, etc.
+What you can test: Javascript injected code on the page, WYSIWYG (“what you see is what you get”) editor, along with Apps, chatbots, APIs, etc.

 Readouts: Sharing or exporting results data supported.

-Build for: Large companies, e-commerce.
+Built for: Large companies, e-commerce.

 Integrations: A long list of different services, including analytics-based ones, payments, email marketing, servers, ads, etc. No Google Ad Manager integration though.